Yosef1997-dot/ODM/README.md

 2. Run the next command:
 npm start

-3. Now it's running on port 3000 and if there is also connction to DB you can use the app
+3. Now it's running on port 3000 and if there is also connection to DB you can use the app